lsinger/Play-Push/README.markdown

 __1. Download and install Play!__

 Follow the instructions at http://www.playframework.org/documentation/1.0/install -- but *use a nightly build of the 1.1 branch* with a version of at least 722 or check out the trunk of the 1.1 branch and build Play! from source.
-Download the nightly build here: http://download.playframework.org/1.1-nightly/
+Download the nightly build here: http://download.playframework.org/1.1-nightly/ Once Play!
+1.1 is out, you may of course use the official release.

 __2. Clone this repository__